 Property-related activities are highly diverse and involve besides property management also planning, financing and construction activities, valuation, facilities management as well as consultation or brokerage services.
 The real estate sector has a higher economic importance than other sectors such as the automotive industry or the healthcare sector.
 It makes a major contribution to GDP in the European Union and provides prosperity and jobs.
-According to Eurostat data the real estate sector contributed approximately 10% to the European economy in 2014.
+According to recent data the commercial property contributed 2.8% of the total European economy in 2021.
 Real estate represents the majority of the existing real capital and is particularly relevant also because of its additional function as provision for old age and protection against inflation.

 ROLE OF SECTOR IN ECONOMY